sign-language-processing/sign-language-processing.github.io/src/index.md

 The second, an unsupervised method, leveraging the fact that the 2D poses are merely a projection of an unknown 3D pose and train a model to estimate the 3D pose and back-project to the input 2D poses.
 This back-projection is a deterministic process, and as such, it applies constraints on the 3D pose encoder.
-@pose:zelinka2020neural follows a similar process and adds a constraint for bones to stay of a fixed length between frames.
+@pose:zelinka2020neural follow a similar process and adds a constraint for bones to stay of a fixed length between frames.

-@pose:panteleris2018using suggests converting the 2D poses to 3D using inverse kinematics (IK), a process taken from computer animation and robotics to calculate the variable joint parameters needed to place the end of a kinematic chain, such as a robot manipulator or animation character's skeleton in a given position and orientation relative to the start of the chain.
+@pose:panteleris2018using suggest converting the 2D poses to 3D using inverse kinematics (IK), a process taken from computer animation and robotics to calculate the variable joint parameters needed to place the end of a kinematic chain, such as a robot manipulator or animation character's skeleton in a given position and orientation relative to the start of the chain.
 Demonstrating their approach on hand pose estimation, they manually explicitly encode the constraints and limits of each joint, resulting in 26 degrees of freedom.
 Then, non-linear least-squares minimization fits a 3D model of the hand to the estimated 2D joint positions, recovering the 3D hand pose.